crypticalfish86/HTML-Testing-Playground/README.md

     additional use of overflow-x:hidden; to ensure the box is not rendered on page and can't be scrolled to giving the illusion of it appearing from offscreen
     dependencies: react

+7. bounding_client_rect_box_transition
+    first attempt at using getBoundingClientRect() function in order to simulate a box transition, in a more modern way than using the intersectionObserver object.